 Credit insurers have had to balance their overall income with their overall level of exposure and have historically offered this single level of pricing / risk coverage.
-Insured customers have frequently then told us as LDPA Credit Insurance that they would like to offer higher levels of credit that the insurers are willing to cover, that they would like to insure those higher levels of credit but we’ve been unable to help.
+Insured customers have frequently then told us as The Channel Partnership that they would like to offer higher levels of credit than the insurers are willing to cover, that they would like to insure those higher levels of credit but we’ve been unable to help.
 All that is now changing.

 Coface UK have just announced their “Topliner” product which allows Coface policyholders to purchase additional cover for an additional premium.
 This follows Euler Hermes who have offered CAP Europe and CAP Plus top up cover for some months now and Enhanced Cover from HCC International.
 Each product offers greater levels of cover on individual clients.